Brazzaville Conference: Context

 During World War II, the French colonial empire played an essential role in the Liberation of France by gradually aligning with Free France.
 After the end of the Tunisia campaign, the entire colonial empire reunited toward the Allies with the exception of French Indochina, which remained loyal to the Vichy government.

 That made the French Committee of National Liberation begin questioning the future of the colonies.
 The war created many difficulties for local people and saw the growth of nationalist aspirations and tensions between communities in French North Africa, particularly in Algeria and Tunisia.
 In addition, the French were being aided by the United States which opposed colonialism.
 In Madagascar, the month of occupation by the United Kingdom after the invasion of the island had weakened French authority.

 René Pleven, Commissioner for the Colonies in the French Committee of National Liberation, wanted to avoid international arbitration of the future of the French Empire and in that regard organized the Brazzaville Conference in French Equatorial Africa.

 Conference

 The Brazzaville Conference was held in early February 1944 in Brazzaville, the capital of French Equatorial Africa, during World War II.

 Initially, the French Committee of National Liberation wanted to include all the governors from all free territories, but difficulties from the war made the Committee include administrative représentants from French territories in Africa, which had already joined de Gaulle and René Pleven.
 Invitations were sent to 21 governors; nine members of the Provisional Consultative Assembly and six observers from Algeria, Tunisia and Morocco.

 De Gaulle opened the Conference by saying that he wanted to build new foundations for France after years under the domination of Philippe Pétain's authoritarian Vichy France regime.
 There was also a seemingly more open tone towards the French colonies.
 De Gaulle wanted to renew the relationship between France and French Africa.

+The administrator Félix Éboué prominently figured in the conference. Éboué brought in the local Cercle des Évolués of Brazzaville to write essays presented as "African Opinions".
+However, this group largely consisted of "elite Congolese men" and its written contributions "advocated for a very narrow type of citizenship that was dependent upon assimilation".